EnEmerson/my-online-resume/README.md

 ## Summary:

-I am currently a student at Texas State University, working on my Bachelors of Business Administration degree in Computer Information Systems.
+I am currently a student at Texas State University, working on my Bachelor’s of Business Administration in Computer Information Systems.
 I started my degree at Texas State in the Fall of 2016 and plan to graduate in the Fall of 2019.
+In my free time I enjoy playing Ultimate Frisbee, playing bass guitar, and playing video games.

-### My current GPA is: 3.8
+#### Current GPA: 3.8

 ---